 With the latest developments of eCommerce, omnichannel shopping has become a new trend.
 Customers now prefer to shop and pick up items anywhere and anytime that is convenient for them.
 This is why a lot of businesses are finding ways to upgrade their stores to the omnichannel model.
-During this process, omnichannel merchants may have to face many challenges.
+During this process, Challenges When Going Omnichannel may have to face many challenges.
 Here are the 5 most common ones and how to solve them.

 Synchronization of purchase data